 If you need medical help for any reason, do not go to places like a GP surgery, pharmacy or hospital.

-If you have symptoms of coronavirus (a high temperature or a new, continuous cough), use the 111 coronavirus service. https://111.nhs.uk/covid-19/
+If you have symptoms of coronavirus (a high temperature or a new, continuous cough, loss of smell or taste), use the 111 coronavirus service. https://111.nhs.uk/covid-19/

 Support for victims of domestic abuse